damienrj/stephanie-lynn-chase/content/photos/_index.md

 ---

+# Memorial Service
+The Memorial Service will be held at **12015 NW 41st Ave, Vancouver WA 98685** on **Saturday Feb 18th**, from **1-3 pm**.
+Food and drinks will be provided.
+It will be a celebration of Stephanie's life and to give a chance for people to share stories and memories.
+Please send photos and send an RSVP to [damienrj+photos@gmail.com](mailto:damienrj+photos@gmail.com).
-# Click the photos to explore
+## Click the photos to explore